Lane Change Intention Prediction of two distinct Populations using a Transformer: Methodology

 In this section the machine learning method chosen to solve the problem of interest is analyzed.
 An introduction to the general architecture is presented followed by an overview of the specific configuration adopted in this study.

 The methodology of this article follows that of our previous work \cite{lc_pred}.
 We present it here again in a more compact form to not hinder the readability of this work.
-All the formulas included in this section are identical to those presented in \cite{lc_pred}.

-As stated in Section \ref{sec:introduction}, a transformer network was selected for solving the lane change intention prediction problem under scope given its proven efficacy in similar situations.
+A transformer network was selected for solving the lane change intention prediction problem under scope given its proven efficacy in similar situations.
 Transformer Networks (TNs), often referred to as Transformers, were introduced as a family of neural networks in 2017 by Vaswani et all. \cite{ref_trans}.
-The key idea of TNs is to find relationships between the values of an input data series and exploit them to generate an output.
-TNs typically have an encoder-decoder structure but since in our case the problem to be solved is a classification one, only the encoder is employed while the decodder is substituted by a classification layer (structure shown in \ref{TN_structure}.
+The key idea of TNs is to find relationships between the values of an input time series and exploit them to generate an output.
+TNs typically have an encoder-decoder structure.
+Since in our case the problem to be solved is a classification one, only the encoder is employed while the decoder is substituted by a classification layer as shown in Fig. \ref{TN_structure}.
 The embedding layer is a linear function $f_{emb}$ that transforms an input multivariate time-series (a trajectory segment $\overline{X}$) into an embedded input multivariate time-series $\overline{X}_{emb}$:

 with $\overline{X} \in \mathbb{R}^{n \times d}$ and $\overline{X}_{emb} \in \mathbb{R}^{n \times d_{emb}}$.
 The positional encoding's ($pe$) (which codifies the input time series' structure) is defined as: